mergermarket/cdflow/reference/platform-config-json.md

 ---
-title: Platform Config Folder
 menu: reference
-weight: 1
+weight: 20
 ---

-{% include notice.html %}

-# Platform Config
+# Platform Config Folder

 This is a directory, passed to the `cdflow release` command with the `--platform-config` flag.
 It is bundled with the release and contains information about common resources such as VPCs and subnets.